sdv-dev/SDV/docs/user_guides/single_table/custom_constraints.rst

 Using the ``CustomConstraint``
 ------------------------------

-Let's consider the following example where we wish to generate synthetic data and we want a particular column, ``salary`` for example, to be a multiple of a *base* value, e.g. 500.
+We wish to generate synthetic data from the ``employees`` records.
+If you look at the data above, you will notice that the ``salary`` column is a multiple of a *base* value, in this case the base unit is 500.
 In other words, the ``salary`` increments by 500.
-We will define ``transform`` and ``reverse_transform`` methods to make sure our data satisfy our constraints.
+We will define ``transform`` and ``reverse_transform`` methods to make sure our data satisfy our constraint.

 We can achieve our goal by performing transformations in a 2 step process:

 - Divide ``salary`` by the base unit (500).
-This transformation makes it easier to model the data since it would now learn regular integer values without any explicit constraint on the data.
+This transformation makes it easier for the model to learn the data since it would now learn regular integer values without any explicit constraint on the data.
 - Reversing the effect by multiplying ``salary`` back with the base unit.
 Now that the model has learned regular integer values, we multiply it with the base (500) such that it now conforms to our original data range.